Medium Difficult Bible Quiz about Bible Characters.

 The 19th and last king of the northern kingdom of Israel was Hoshea.

-During a battle between Israel and the Assyrians, Hoshea took advantage of the situation by killing King Pekah of Israel and assumed power.
+During a battle between Israel and the Assyrians, Hoshea seized an opportunity.

 The Assyrians left Israel alone and allowed Hoshea to be the king if he paid tribute.

-Hoshea reigned from 732 to 721 BC over Northern Israel.
+Hoshea reigned from 732 to 721 BC over northern Israel.

 His poor leadership and refusal to pay the Assyrians led to Israel's final downfall.